hashicorp/katakoda/terraform-sentinel/step1.md

 The stub of this policy is in `terraform-sentinel/restrict-s3-buckets.sentinel`{{open}}.

 The first step in this policy relies on creating a filter for the s3_bucket resources in the Terraform Cloud plan.
-Copy and paste the filter block below the import statement.
+Copy and paste the filter block below the commented line `# Filter S3 buckets`.

 ```
 s3_buckets = filter tfplan.resource_changes as _, rc {